 Adequate consideration is defined as:

-- the employee worked for the employer for at least 2 years after the employee signed an agreement containing a covenant not to compete
+- the employee worked for the employer for at least two years after the employee signed an agreement containing a covenant not to compete

 or

-- the employer otherwise provided consideration adequate to support an agreement to not compete…which consideration can consist of the period of employment plus additional professional or financial benefits or merely professional or financial benefits adequate by themselves.
+- The employer otherwise provided consideration adequate to support an agreement not to compete…which review can consist of the period of employment plus additional professional or financial benefits or merely professional or financial benefits adequate by themselves.

 - Broadcasters